nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `add NAME [r/REMARKS] [d/DEADLINE] [l/LOCATION] [t/TAG]...`

-> If you need to type the character /, put a \ before it to avoid t/ getting picked up as tag. eg. carrot\/cabbage <br>
+> * If you need to type the character /, put a \ before it to avoid t/ getting recognized as tag. eg. carrot\/cabbage <br>
-> Persons can have any number of tags (including 0)
+> * Persons can have any number of tags (including 0).

 Examples: